emallson/Slab/README.md

 ## Efficient

 Slab was written with efficiency in mind.
-Benchmarks are a WIP but there's no impact on framerate during Anduin intermissions, unlike my previous setup with Plater.

-### Details

-Each frame used by Slab registers only the minimal events required for its functionality.
-Expensive tools like `OnUpdate` are not used.
+Any frame drops in-game are dealt with ruthlessly---I will cut features if it means maintaining a seemless high framerate in-game.

 ## Tank Stuff